 The Local Government Finance Settlement was announced as having broadly maintained local government funding, supplemented with new grant funding to compensate councils for the effects of the Covid pandemic.
-In reality, the Council's Budget position includes forecast costs and income loss from Covid for which it will not receive total compensation.
-Overall, the Council has been left needing to address a significant financial gap which has been balanced by additional Council Tax resources, lower costs in contingency budgets and a proposed contribution from reserve balances.
-All these proposals are set out in detail in Appendix 1.
-Where these are different to the proposals that were included in the Pre-Budget Report, this has been indicated within the appendix.
+In reality, the Council's Budget position included forecast costs and income loss from Covid for which it would not receive total compensation.
+Overall, the Council had been left needing to address a significant financial gap which had been balanced by additional Council Tax resources, lower costs in contingency budgets and a proposed contribution from reserve balances.
+All these proposals were set out in detail in Appendix 1 of the report.
+Where these were different to the proposals that were included in the Pre-Budget Report, this had been indicated within the appendix.

-The proposals do not provide the Council with a balanced medium term position beyond 2021/22.
-The Council's current medium term bottom line incorporates a combination of future inflationary and service pressures, uncertain specific grant resources and potential Government resource reductions.
-Some of the future funding assumptions are speculative at this stage and will be revised through 2021 as any changes to local government finance and as the longer term impacts of Covid become clearer.
-The initial approach will however be dictated by a need to make significant further efficiencies from, or generate further income within, Council services.
-The Council's development of a 'One Coventry' transformation programme is currently being refined and is planned will become a key part of work programmes to feed into Budget proposals for 2022/23.
+The proposals did not provide the Council with a balanced medium term position beyond 2021/22.
+The Council's current medium term bottom line incorporated a combination of future inflationary and service pressures, uncertain specific grant resources and potential Government resource reductions.
+Some of the future funding assumptions were speculative at this stage and would be revised through 2021 as any changes to local government finance and as the longer term impacts of Covid become clearer.
+The initial approach would however be dictated by a need to make significant further efficiencies from, or generate further income within, Council services.
+The Council's development of a 'One Coventry' transformation programme was being refined and it was planned that it would become a key part of work programmes to feed into Budget proposals for 2022/23.

-Whatever the future holds for national changes local government finance the Council remains committed to strengthening its own financial self-sustainability and the need to support the vibrancy and growth of the city.
-Over the coming year the Council will invest in both new and existing schemes and support its existing financial interests, including those that have been affected detrimentally by Covid.
-The Council's view is that this continues to be the correct approach.
+Whatever the future holds for national changes to local government finance the Council remained committed to strengthening its own financial self-sustainability and the need to support the vibrancy and growth of the city.
+Over the coming year the Council would invest in both new and existing schemes and support its existing financial interests, including those that have been affected detrimentally by Covid.
+The Council's view was that this continues to be the correct approach.
 A more passive strategy would risk the Council being further exposed to central government funding decisions and losing value within its portfolio of external interests.
-The Council's existing financial resilience and its belief in the city's long-term economic strength mean that this remains an ideal time to commit to Coventry's reset and recovery.
+The Council's existing financial resilience and its belief in the city's longterm economic strength meant that this remained an ideal time to commit to Coventry's reset and recovery.

-The recommended Capital Programme proposals are a key part of the Council's approach and amount to £220.4m in 2021/22.
-The proposals reflect the Council's ambitions for the city and include: the latter stages of extensive public realm works in the city centre; extensive highways infrastructure works including specific schemes relating to air quality, Pinchpoint and the Eastern Green Housing Infrastructure Fund (HIF); final stages of the redevelopment of Coventry Railway Station (the Station Masterplan); the initial construction phase of a second office building within the Friargate district of the city; the initial construction phase also of the Council's Materials Recycling Facility and continuation of the A46 link road to the south of the city.
-Over the next 5 years the Capital Programme is estimated to be £480m as part of on-going massive investment delivered by and through the City Council.
+The recommended Capital Programme proposals were a key part of the Council's approach and amounted to £220.4m in 2021/22.
+The proposals reflected the Council's ambitions for the city and included: the latter stages of extensive public realm works in the city centre; extensive highways infrastructure works including specific schemes relating to air quality, Pinchpoint and the Eastern Green Housing Infrastrucutre Fund (HIF); final stages of the redevelopment of Coventry Railway Station (the Station Masterplan); the initial construction phase of a second office building within the Friargate district of the city; the initial construction phase also of the Council's Materials Recycling Facility and continuation of the A46 link road to the south of the city.
+Over the next 5 years the Capital Programme was estimated to be £480m as part of on-going massive investment delivered by and through the City Council.